 Office: 427 Mathematics

-This fall 2018, I'll be attending the following conferences:
+This fall/winter 2018, I'll attend the following conferences:

 ◦ Knotted Surfaces in 4-manifolds at the University of Massachusetts, Amherst